GildedPleb/hab-guide/docs/l1-hosts/networking.md

 Finally, we can start to define some Raw hosts for our cluster!

-In this guide, we will add a few types of hosts:
+In this guide, we will add two types of hosts:

 - Raspberry pis
 - NUCs